 NON-PARKINSON’S TREMORS

-Even normally, tremors may be seen like:
+Even normally, tremors may be seen in the following situations:

 - after exercise or sports